Pumpkin-MC/Pumpkin-Docs/docs/en/developer/mobile.md

-# Pumpking Development on Mobile
+# Pumpkin Development on Mobile

 If you are a mobile user and want to edit the source code, you can do this!
 (This page was written on Android using Helix.)